SENG-350-2024-fall/Team5/System_Description.md

 # System Description

+---

-The Mister Ed system is a comprehensive medical platform designed to streamline emergency department (ED) operations and reduce patient overload by offering virtual services.
-Its primary objective is to provide patients with the tools to assess their own medical needs before physically arriving at an ED, thereby optimizing resources and minimizing unnecessary visits.
+**_Mister Ed_** is a medical platform designed to manage emergency department (ED) overcrowding and streamline patient care by providing virtual triage, remote queueing, and account management services.
+By leveraging technology, it offers patients the ability to assess their medical needs, access care recommendations, and optimize their visit to the ED if necessary.
+The system ultimately aims to reduce unnecessary ED traffic, enhance patient experience, and allocate healthcare resources more effectively.

+## Patient Registration
-The system allows patients to virtually register and input personal details such as their Personal Health Number (PHN), name, birthdate, and emergency contact information.
-This data is cross-checked with a government health database to verify the patient's identity and ensure the validity of their information.
-Once the account is created, patients can use the system to access various features like checking the current ED load in their area or undergoing a virtual triage assessment.
+The registration process is a critical first step, allowing users to input key personal information such as **Personal Health Number (PHN)**, name, date of birth, and emergency contact details.
+This information is cross-referenced with a **government health database** to ensure the patient's identity and the accuracy of the data.
+This verification helps prevent issues related to incorrect or incomplete records, ensuring smooth access to the platform’s full suite of services.

+Patients can easily create an account through a streamlined interface, after which they can track and manage their healthcare needs. **Security** is paramount throughout this process, with the system employing encryption for all data transmissions. **Error handling mechanisms** are in place to notify users in real time of any missing or incorrect data entries.

+## Virtual Triage
-One of the key features of Mister Ed is its virtual triage system.
-Patients input health details such as their symptoms, pain levels, timelines, and relevant medical history.
-A triage algorithm, supported by nurses, evaluates this information to provide recommendations on whether the patient needs emergency care, can wait for an appointment with a primary care physician (GP), or should manage their symptoms at home with over-the-counter medication.
-The virtual triage system helps patients avoid unnecessary ED visits and allows healthcare providers to focus on the most critical cases.
+One of the most pivotal features of _Mister Ed_ is its **virtual triage system**.
+By enabling patients to input detailed health information, such as symptoms, pain severity, onset timelines, and relevant medical history, the system is able to evaluate the urgency of the patient’s condition.
+Using an **algorithm** that is supported by healthcare professionals, _Mister Ed_ processes this information and generates personalized recommendations.

-For patients who still need to visit an ED, the system provides the convenience of waiting from home.
-They are notified when it is time to come in for their appointment, significantly reducing the time spent in overcrowded waiting rooms.
-If in-person triage is necessary, patients are assessed on-site but can return home until they are ready to be seen by a medical professional.

-The system also addresses the administrative aspects of account management.
-It securely stores patient login details, encrypts all data transmitted over the network, and ensures that users receive prompt feedback if there are missing data fields or errors during registration.
-Additionally, Mister Ed offers solutions for recovering forgotten passwords and managing existing accounts to prevent duplicate entries.

-Overall, the Mister Ed system’s primary goals are to improve patient experience, optimize ED workloads, and streamline the process of triage and registration.
-By leveraging technology, it enhances efficiency and responsiveness in emergency care, ensuring that resources are allocated effectively and patients receive appropriate care in a timely manner.
+Based on the triage results, patients are provided with guidance on whether they should:
+- **Visit an emergency department** for immediate treatment,
+- **Contact their primary care provider (GP)** for a scheduled appointment,
+- **Self-manage their condition** at home using over-the-counter treatments, or
+- **Reach out to a health advice hotline** for further assistance.

+This triage process not only reduces **non-urgent ED visits** but also ensures that patients who need emergency care are prioritized and directed appropriately.
+It also improves the **efficiency** of emergency services by redirecting patients to alternative care pathways when applicable.

+## Virtual Queueing
+For patients who require in-person attention, _Mister Ed_ offers a **virtual queueing system**.
+This feature allows patients to remotely join the queue for ED services, enabling them to wait from the comfort of their home rather than spending hours in a crowded waiting room.
+Patients receive real-time updates on their position in the queue and are notified when it's time to come to the hospital.

+If an in-person triage assessment is needed, _Mister Ed_ facilitates this by allowing patients to attend the hospital for triage and then return home until it’s their turn to be seen by a doctor.
+This feature significantly reduces overcrowding in ED waiting areas, improving both patient satisfaction and the overall **flow of operations** within the hospital.

+## Account Management and Security
+_Mister Ed_ also excels in managing the **administrative aspects** of healthcare access.
+Once a patient’s account is established, the platform securely stores all account information, including login credentials and health data.
+The system ensures compliance with data privacy regulations, utilizing **robust encryption standards** to safeguard all personal information transmitted over the network.

+Patients can update their account information as needed, and the system provides easy-to-use tools for **password recovery** and **account management**.
+The platform also implements **duplicate detection** systems to ensure that patients cannot create multiple accounts under the same identity, reducing potential confusion or misuse of the system.

+---

+In conclusion, _Mister Ed_ represents a significant step forward in improving emergency care management.
+By offering virtual triage, real-time queueing, and seamless account management, the platform optimizes the use of emergency department resources while enhancing the overall patient experience.
+The system's ability to guide patients to the most appropriate level of care helps alleviate the pressure on healthcare providers and ensures that patients receive timely, effective medical attention.